MDEF-GIT/ToneBridgeDemo/replit.md

-# ToneBridge Voice Analysis Demo
+# ToneBridge Voice Analysis Microservices

 ## Overview

-ToneBridge is a Korean prosody learning platform designed as a complete standalone demo for voice analysis and pronunciation training.
+ToneBridge is a Korean prosody learning platform built with microservices architecture for voice analysis and pronunciation training.
 The application focuses on helping users, particularly those in deaf education and language therapy, analyze and improve Korean speech patterns through real-time audio processing and visualization.

+The platform is designed as independent microservices that can be deployed separately and integrated into larger systems.

 The system implements authentic Praat pitch extraction algorithms using parselmouth (Praat Python) for accurate voice analysis, combined with a modern React frontend for interactive user experiences.
 The platform serves both language therapists and general users with specialized survey systems to gather feedback for service improvement.